Camacweb/tfpbs2/readme.md

-# Vera Website
+# The Fabric Place Website

 Bootstrap Business website for software solutions, but could easily be changed to fit any business.
 Dark-themed design with modals and other features.
+Originally from Brad Traversy online tutorial course for Bootstrap 5.

 <img src="./images/screen.png" />